Ce contenu n'est pas disponible dans la langue sélectionnée.

 Note

 In a hierarchical cryptographic system, a trust anchor is an authoritative entity that other parties consider trustworthy.
 In the X.509 architecture, a root certificate is a trust anchor from which a chain of trust is derived.
-To enable chain validation, the trusting party must first have access to the trust anchor.
+To enable chain validation, the trusting party must have access to the trust anchor.

 3.2.
 Adding new certificates to the system-wide truststore